launchdarkly/mcp-server/docs/sdks/launchdarkly/README.md

 ## Overview

 LaunchDarkly REST API: This documentation describes LaunchDarkly's REST API.
 To access the complete OpenAPI spec directly, use [Get OpenAPI spec](https://launchdarkly.com/docs/api/other/get-openapi-spec).

+To learn how to use LaunchDarkly using the user interface (UI) instead, read our [product documentation](https://launchdarkly.com/docs/home).

 ## Authentication